gerardbm/sigma-theme/README.md

 - `read_time`: true or false to show the read time of a page/post.
 - `breadcrumbs`: true or false to show the breadcrumbs.
 - `postmeta`: true or false to show the 'post meta' under the h1.
-- `nextprev`: true or false to show links for the next/previous posts.
+- `nextprev`: "category" or "tag" to show links for the next/previous posts by category/tag.
 - `share`: true or false to show the share buttons.
 - `sidebar`: right or left to show the sidebar.
 - `sticky_side`: true or false to make the sidebar sticky on scroll.